eclipse-iceoryx/iceoryx2/FAQ.md

 turns out that the slice length is insufficient, a new publisher with a larger `max_slice_len` can be created.

+ > [!IMPORTANT]
- * **Note 1:** Be aware that the history of the old publisher is lost when it is removed.
+ > Be aware that the history of the old publisher is lost when it is removed.

+ > [!NOTE]
- * **Note 2:** We are also working on an API that does not require the user to explicitly create a new publisher whenever the memory is insufficient.
-It would also solve the history issue.
+ > We are also working on an API that does not require the user to explicitly create a
+ > new publisher whenever the memory is insufficient.
+It would also solve the
+ > history issue.

 ## Application does not remove services/ports on shutdown or several application restarts lead to port count exceeded